oroddlokken/flameshot-helper/README.md

 I miss ShareX

 Move `flameshot-helper-example.json` to `~/.config/oroddlokken/flameshot-helper.json` and edit the values.

+I added a custom shortcut to KDE that makes `ctrl+shift+prtscrn` run this script.

 ## Features:
   - Save screenshots in a local folder